William Sample

-William Dodge Sample (March 9, 1898 – October 2, 1945) was a Rear Admiral in the United States Navy and an Escort Carrier Division commander in World War II.
+William Dodge Sample (March 9, 1898 – October 2, 1945) was a rear admiral in the United States Navy and an Escort Carrier Division commander in World War II.
 He was the youngest rear admiral in the Pacific Theater of World War II.

 World War I and early career

-Sample was born in Buffalo, New York and graduated from the United States Naval Academy at Annapolis, Maryland in June 1918.
+Sample was born in Buffalo, New York, and graduated from the United States Naval Academy at Annapolis, Maryland, in June 1918.

 During World War I, Sample served aboard the transport Henderson.
 For meritorious service during a fire onboard Henderson, he received a letter of commendation from the Secretary of the Navy.
 Detached in August 1918, he served on several destroyers based at Queenstown, Ireland.
 He remained in the European Waters Detachment after the end of World War I.

 In December 1921, Sample was transferred to the gunboat Pampanga in the Asiatic Fleet.

-Sample attended flight training at Naval Air Station Pensacola, Florida and was designated a Naval Aviator on June 23, 1923.
-Shortly thereafter, he served as Commanding Officer of Scouting Squadron VS-1.
+Sample attended flight training at Naval Air Station Pensacola, Florida, and was designated a Naval Aviator on June 23, 1923.
+Shortly thereafter, he served as commanding officer of Scouting Squadron VS-1.
 In the 1920s, he successively served in the Aviation Departments of the light cruisers Raleigh and Richmond, and battleships Arizona and New York.

-Sample served on board the aircraft carriers Saratoga and Lexington, commanding Fighter Squadron VF-5 on the latter from 1932-1934.
-Promoted to Lieutenant Commander, Sample saw duty at the Bureau of Aeronautics from 1935-1937 followed by duty as Navigator on Ranger in 1938.
-In 1939, Sample was assigned as Air Operations Officer on Yorktown.
-His last duty before World War II was as Supervisor of Aviation Training at Naval Air Station, Pensacola, Florida.
+Sample served on board the aircraft carriers Saratoga and Lexington, commanding Fighter Squadron VF-5B on the latter from 1932 to 1934.
+Promoted to lieutenant commander, Sample saw duty at the Bureau of Aeronautics from 1935 to 1937 followed by duty as Navigator on Ranger in 1938.
+In 1939, Sample was assigned as air operations officer on Yorktown.
+His last duty before World War II was as supervisor of aviation training at Naval Air Station, Pensacola, Florida.